Overview Of Player Dress Code

 Additional clothing, such as shirts and long pants, may not be worn over the uniform while a player is participating in a game.
 Sweatshirts (hood must be tucked completely inside the uniform shirt) or "bicycle shorts" may be worn under the uniform if their color matches the uniform.

 Players not attired in proper uniform will not be allowed to play, until properly dressed.

-the issued uniform: jersey (tucked in), shorts, and socks matching the jersey (covering shin guards completely)
+the issued uniform: jersey (tucked in), shorts, and socks (covering shin guards completely)

 shin guards (completely under the socks)

 soccer shoes, tennis shoes, or sneakers (with or without rubber cleats).

 - Soccer shoes with cleats are strongly recommended for all games and practices.

 - Screw-in cleats must be in good condition, with all cleats installed.